chris-sanders/chris-sanders.github.io/_posts/2018-02-02-maas-for-the-home.md

 #### Subnetmask

-Since I'm using IP space outside of the standard 192.168.1.x range that home routers frequently come configured with, the router needs to be configured to route the extra addresses in the 192.168.0.x range by adjusting the subnet mask from ```255.255.255.0``` to ```255.255.254.0```.
+Since we're using IP space outside of the standard 192.168.1.x range that home routers frequently come configured with, the router needs to be configured to route the extra addresses in the 192.168.0.x range by adjusting the subnet mask from ```255.255.255.0``` to ```255.255.254.0```.